Touchdown celebration: Memorable celebrations

+Modern era and social-media era

+In the 2020s, touchdown celebrations have increasingly gone viral on social media platforms.
+For example, in February 2025, wide receiver A.J.
+Brown acknowledged that his end-zone "Cha-Cha Slide" celebration was suggested by quarterback Jameis Winston.

+Also, league enforcement continues to evolve.
+In November 2025, running back Rico Dowdle of the Carolina Panthers was penalised and fined for a pelvic-thrust celebration, reaffirming that even brief or subtle gestures may be flagged.

 Effect on game play

 It has been argued that celebration penalties have affected the outcomes of games.

 The September 6, 2008, game between Washington and BYU saw the Washington quarterback, Jake Locker, score a touchdown, putting Washington within one point with two seconds to go.
 Upon entering the endzone, however, Locker threw the ball high in the air.
 His team was penalized, the referee applying NCAA Rule 9-2, Article 1(a)(2), which states that "after a score or any other play, the player in possession immediately must return the ball to an official or leave it near the dead-ball spot," paragraph (c) of which forbids "throwing the ball high into the air."
 BYU blocked the ensuing 38-yard extra point attempt and won the game.

 On December 30, 2010, Kansas State's Adrian Hillburn scored a 30-yard touchdown catch with 1:08 left in the 2010 New Era Pinstripe Bowl against Syracuse, narrowing the score to 36–34.
 He subsequently saluted the crowd in a quick military fashion and was flagged for unsportsmanlike conduct.
 The penalty pushed Kansas State's 2-point conversion attempt (to tie the game and possibly force it into overtime) back to the 18-yard line.
 Kansas State then missed the 2-point conversion, and Syracuse went on to win the game.